duhrer/duhrer.github.io/_posts/projects/2025-03-06-rebble-hackathon-entry.md

 images and
 animations](https://developer.rebble.io/developer.pebble.com/tutorials/advanced/vector-animations/index.html).
 Now I just needed an idea.

-I usually start building ideas for a new project by throwing out my thought and then searching for "prior art" to see if anyone has already done what I have in mind.
+I usually start testing my ideas for a new project by searching for "prior art", to see if anyone has already done what I have in mind.

 My first thought was to make a watch face that used animated gears.
-It's been done.
+It's been done as well as I could manage.
 My second thought was something with sand, an hourglass effect.
-There are already quite a few Pebble watch faces that do this.
+There are already quite a few Pebble watch faces that do this, and my ideas were not spectacular enough to really stand out.

-I ended up settling on [the myth of Sisyphus](https://en.wikipedia.org/wiki/Sisyphus), specifically his punishment in the afterlife, rolling a boulder up a mountain, only to have it roll back down over and over again.
+My third idea was to make a watch face based on [the myth of Sisyphus](https://en.wikipedia.org/wiki/Sisyphus), specifically his punishment in the afterlife, rolling a boulder up a mountain, only to have it roll back down over and over again.
+No one has done that, so here we go!

 As I'd be working with SVG images, I happily ran back to the arms of Inkscape and spent some time sketching.
 Here's the rough idea:

 ![A mockup of Sisyphus journey each minute](/assets/img/2025-03-06-progression-mockup.png)

+The mountain is just two copies of the same loopable image, that act as the second hand.
+The circle represents the boulder, and moves up or down so that it appears to rest on the right part of the mountain.

-I created mountains to match the screen size I had in mind, and edited them carefully to meet the requirements (no bezier curves, everything is rounded to the nearest pixel, et cetera).
-Now I'm ready to write the thing.
+I liked the idea well enough to break it down into individual SVGS that match screen size I had in mind, and then tweaked them to meet the requirements (no bezier curves, everything is rounded to the nearest pixel, et cetera).
+Now I'm ready to write the code.

 ## Time to Code